 Gilmour’s Linn is an incredibly beautiful place to visit if you know how to find it.
 The best way to access this waterfall while causing the least local disruption possible is to begin your walk at the waterworks building.
 To reach the waterworks take the first left turn after leaving the village of Cambusbarron.
 Follow this road and keep to the right when the road splits in two.
 Drive carefully over the cattle-grids and be mindful of sheep wandering on the road.
 Stop and park when you reach the waterworks building.

-Walk down alongside the waterworks building and pass an old wooden scout hut.
-Round the corner into a small field.
+From here there is a few routes you can take to reach the waterfall and cave.
+We walked down alongside the waterworks building and passed an old wooden scout hut.
+We went round the corner into a small field.
 The field can be boggy in places so be careful.
 Go through the gate (remembering to close it behind you) and follow the track that winds to the left of the farmhouse.
 When the track begins to wind downhill carry on towards the trees in front of you.
 Climb over or go under the fence before you and head into the trees.

 You will see and hear Touch Burn and should be able to find the path that runs close to the gully.
 Be careful as the path is quite thin and runs close to the edge of the gorge .
 Keep following this path until you reach some uprooted trees and an old stone wall.
 After this you will make your way down to the waterfall on your right.
 Be careful when you are descending to the waterfall.
 It can be slippery, especially after rainfall.
 I would recommend doing this on a nice day and being very careful with your footing.
 Do NOT attempt to get down to any of the other waterfalls as the descents to these are dangerous.